MauriceBoendermaker/common_s3nse_hackathon_2026/BACKEND_PLAN.md

 ## 9. Open decisions

 1. **Is Mobula in scope?** You named ENS and Solana.
-Mobula is worth **more than either** ($2,750 + $2,750 credits), needs **no blockchain work**, and is the thing that removes the hard-coded-witness disqualifier.
+Mobula is worth **more than either** ($2,750 + $2,750 credits), needs **no blockchain work**, and removes the hard-coded-witness disqualifier.
-   **My recommendation: yes, and do it first.**
+   **Recommendation: yes, and do it first.**
-2. **Which chain settles the loan?** Solana (as diagrammed) makes ENS load-bearing for the Solana leg — the strongest dual-bounty story — but the ENS→Solana payout derivation is a custom extension the ENSIP explicitly does not cover.
-Sepolia settlement uses fully standard, already-deployed ERC-5564/6538 contracts and is lower risk. **Recommendation: build the Sepolia stealth path first (it is the $2,000 ENS mechanism), and upgrade to ENS-derived Solana payout only if hour 12 is green.**
+2. ~~Which chain settles the loan?~~ **Settled: Solana.** ENS derives the payout address (§3.1).
-3. **Browser proving or server proving?** Browser keeps the "witness never leaves the device" claim true and is verified viable (§1 #7).
+3. **Browser proving or server proving?** Browser keeps "the witness never leaves the device" true and is verified viable (§1 #6).
 Server proving is simpler but **makes the security page false**.
    **Recommendation: browser.**
-4. **Mainnet ENS name?** ~$8 buys a mainnet name with the same text record.
-Judges who resolve your Sepolia name on mainnet see nothing.
-Cheapest credibility purchase available.
+4. **Sepolia name or mainnet name?** A Sepolia name is ~free but judges who resolve it on mainnet see nothing. ~$8 for a mainnet name with the same text record is the cheapest credibility purchase available — and since we deploy nothing on Ethereum, mainnet costs only the registration.
+5. **Does anything still need Sepolia ETH?** Only ENS registration + `setText` (~0.004 ETH total).
+If you use a mainnet name you already own, the Sepolia dependency disappears entirely.

 ---